zhuojunyu-appliedmath/SPN_clustering/README.md

 3. Decision time with and without later opponent-channel iSPN recruitment.

 `08_prediction_boxplots.ipynb` generates Fig. 5 from the standardized bootstrap, raw decision time, and significance test tables.

-## Data layout

-See `data/README.md` for the exact source and derived file names, required columns, and upload instructions.